Exposing Limitations of Language Model Agents in Sequential-Task Compositions on the Web: Results

 \subsection{Language Model Agents Struggle to Handle Task Compositionality}

 \autoref{fig:comp_success_rate} shows that, in \compwob{}, all the LMAs face performance degradation.
 Among those, transferred LMAs achieve better success rate (54.8\%) than prompted LMAs (24.9\%) on average.
 In particular, HTML-T5++ achieves the best generalization, suppressing the performance drop from 95.2\% to 61.5\%.
+This might be because finetuned LLMs are better at natural language compositional tasks prompted LLMs in general.
+See Appendix~\ref{appendix:lastletter} for further details.
 In contrast, prompted LMAs degrade their performance drastically; even the best RCI with few-shot combination exemplars (comb) just degrades the success rate to 28.7\% from 90.6\% in base MiniWoB.
 These results indicate that LMAs suffer from generalization to task compositionality, and transferred LMAs can relatively deal with that better than prompted LMAs, which is an opposite trend to base MiniWoB performance.
 Among prompted LMAs, RCI performs better than AdaPlanner and Synapse, which suggests that multiple iterations of self-criticism and improvement might be more robust to out-of-domain decision making from the exemplars than program synthesis with feedback or structured prompting with state translations.

 In the failure episodes (\autoref{tab:error_comp_miniwob}), LMAs often miss necessary steps, common to all the prompted LMAs.
 Since the instructions get long in compositional settings, LMAs may skip important intermediate steps to satisfy the instructions.
 In addition, they predict incorrect action types and XPath: for instance, hallucination in XPath (RCI) and mixing up \textit{click} and \textit{type} action (Synapse).
+Without oracle exemplars, LMAs often struggle to parse compositional task instructions and understand complex HTML. \autoref{sec:per_task} also provides average success rates per category.